Stochastic contextual bandits with graph feedback: from independence number to MAS number: Deferred Proofs for the Upper Bounds

 \subsection{Proof of Lemma \ref{lemma:TC}}

 If $G$ is undirected, then $\beta_{\mathsf{dom}}(G)\le \mas(G) = \alpha(G) = \beta_M(G)$ easily holds.
 It remains to consider the case where $G$ is transitively closed.

 Note that in a transitively closed graph, every vertex set has an independent dominating subset (by tracing to the ancestors).
-Therefore, for the sets $B_1,\cdots,B_M$ in the definition of $\beta_{\mathsf{dom}}$, we may run the above procedure to find independent dominating subsets $I_1,\cdots,I_M$, with $I_c\subset B_c$ and
+Therefore, for the maximizing sets $B_1,\cdots,B_M$ in the definition of $\beta_{\mathsf{dom}}$, we may run the above procedure to find independent dominating subsets $I_1,\cdots,I_M$ of $V_1,\dots, V_M$ respectively, with $I_c\subseteq B_c$ and

 Now consider the induced subgraph $G'$ by $\cup_c I_c$.
 Clearly $G'$ is acyclic, and the length of longest path in $G'$ is at most $M$ (otherwise, two points on a path belong to the same $I_c$, and transitivity will violate the independence).
 Invoking Lemma \ref{lem:DAG_match_beta} now gives